 51BC.
 Commissioner may deal with certain proceedings

-The Chief Commissioner may direct a Commissioner to deal with any conciliation or interlocutory or procedural matter arising during the determination of a General Order under this Division.
+The Chief Commissioner may direct a commissioner to deal with any conciliation or interlocutory or procedural matter arising during the determination of a General Order under this Division.

 [Section 51BC inserted by No. 36 of 2006 s.
 17.]